The Wright State Core Requirements

 Students who do not make choices within the 36 required hours of the Core to fulfill the GI, IE, and IW requirements will be required to take additional hours beyond the minimum of 36.

-First-Year Seminar: (3 credit hours)
+First-Year Seminar: (1 or 3 credit hours)

 Element A: English Composition and Oral Communication (6 credit hours)